 Teachers need to be proficient collaborators in order to successfully perform their job in the 21st century.
 Continuous and professional collaboration among teachers plays a crucial role in ensuring the quality of education.
 There are two main problems concerning teacher collaboration in China: a lack of sufficient awareness about teacher collaboration and a limited willingness among teachers to engage in cooperative efforts.
 Yet there are few studies examining English teachers' collaboration in higher education in the context of China.
-To fill in the gap, this research plans to investigate teacher collaboration among tertiary English teachers to examine the attitude of tertiary English teachers towards collaboration in their profession; secondly, to explore how teacher collaboration is currently practised among tertiary English teachers and to identify challenges faced by English teachers in efforts to collaborate in the context of China.
+To fill in the gap, this research plans to investigate teacher collaboration among tertiary English teachers towards professional development in the context of China.
+The objectives of the study are first to examine the attitude of tertiary English teachers towards collaboration in their profession; secondly, to explore how teacher collaboration is currently practised among tertiary English teachers and to identify challenges faced by English teachers in efforts to collaborate in the context of China.